Distributed Optimisation with Linear Equality and Inequality Constraints using PDMM: Introduction

 \subsection{Related work}

 In recent years, a number of research works (e.g., \cite{Xu19ADMMIneq, Giesen19ADMM,Chen20ADMMIneq}) have considered applying ADMM for distributed optimisation with linear inequality constraints.
 The basic idea is to introduce slack variables and to reformulate the inequality constraints into equality ones.
 The most recent work \cite{He23ADMMIneq} is an exception and tackles the linear inequality constraints differently.
-The authors of \cite{He23ADMMIneq} avoid introducing slack variables and extend ADMM to handle both equality and inequality constraints via a prediction-correction updating strategy.
-In this work, we revisit PDMM for dealing with both equality and inequality constraints by applying Peaceman-Rachford Splitting to the monotonic inclusion related to the extended dual problem.
+The authors of \cite{He23ADMMIneq} avoid introducing slack variables in extended ADMM to handle both equality and inequality constraints via a prediction-correction updating strategy.
+The prediction step in extended ADMM follows a similar update structure as the one in conventional ADMM and the correction step is newly introduced to ensure algorithmic convergence.
+In this work, we revisit PDMM for dealing with both equality and inequality constraints by applying Peaceman-Racheford splitting to the monotonic inclusion related to the lifted dual problem.
 Similar to \cite{He23ADMMIneq}, no slack variables are introduced in PDMM to avoid any additional transmission or computation overhead between neighbours in a P2P network.
+The main difference between extended ADMM and PDMM is that no additional correction step is required in PDMM to handle the inequality constraints, resulting in significant faster convergence and lower computational complexity, as is demonstrated in Section~\ref{sec:exp}.
+The convergence of PDMM is essentially guaranteed by the convergence theory of Peaceman-Racheford splitting.

+Another related branch of work is distributed optimisation with nonlinear inequality constraints.
+For instance, the work \cite{Yu17parallel} proposed an effective algorithm for minimising an objective function subject to a set of nonlinear inequality constraints.
+The algorithm can be implemented in a parallel manner if both the objective function and the nonlinear constraints are properly decomposable.
+The authors of \cite{Wu21IneqCon} further extended the work of \cite{Yu17parallel} by considering additional equality constraints by combining three algorithms, where each one is designed for a particular type of constraints.